Iranian sex tape scandal

 The so-called Iranian sex tape scandal involves the public outcry and judicial proceedings against Zahra Amir Ebrahimi, an actress who appeared in the soap opera Nargess, and an associate producer, accused of appearing together in an explicit sex tape, allegedly filmed for private consumption with a camcorder, a serious crime under Iranian law.
-The actress denies that the tape is of her, while the film producer reportedly has claimed that it is him.
+The actress denied that the tape was of her, while the film producer reportedly has claimed that it is him.
 The scandal virtually ended the actress's career; she was banned from Iranian films in 2006.

 The case served as a catalyst to prompt the lower house of the Parliament of Iran to pass a bill making the production of sexually explicit media, even for private consumption, an offense punishable by death.

 The tape

 The tape graphically depicts twenty minutes of sex between a woman and a man in a small room with a narrow bed.
 The man who admitted to his role in the tape is an assistant film producer who was engaged to an Iranian soap opera actress at the time, who he claimed is the woman in the tape.
 Neither of the suspects were named by the Islamic Republic News Agency, the state-run news agency in Tehran.
 The man was referred to in the Iranian media as "Mr. X".
 The actress denied that the woman in the film is her, and accused her ex-fiancé of releasing a pornographic film featuring himself and a lookalike to damage her career.

 The tape was reportedly made in 2004, although it only came to prominence in early 2006.
 It has seen wide distribution on DVD and over the internet in Iran.
 An estimated 100,000 copies are in circulation, grossing $4 million, a record in the history of the Iranian film industry.
 The assistant film producer appearing in the tape has said that he accidentally forgot to delete the footage from his hard drive when he sold his laptop.